dbaarda/LightLdapd/README.rst

 shadow data.
 It now has TLS support so it should be safe to use on untrusted networks.

-The TLS support is new but fairly complete.
+The TLS support is relatively new but complete.
 If TLS is enabled it will require it be started for bind operations.
 This should prevent clients from accidentally using it insecurely on an untrusted network.

 It does not yet have any logging, which can make it hard to figure out what is wrong when something is not working.